himelku/volatility-prediction-project/README.md

 - Bollerslev, T. (1986).
 Generalized autoregressive conditional heteroskedasticity. _Journal of Econometrics_
 - Hochreiter, S., & Schmidhuber, J. (1997).
 Long short-term memory. _Neural computation_
-- CBOE Market Volatility Index (VIX) as a risk proxy
 - GitHub Project Referenced: [Volatility Forecasting](https://github.com/) – Some model logic and architectural design ideas were adapted from this project.
 All implementation here has been independently modified and documented for academic purposes.

 ---